Azure/Moneo/README.md

 - Moneo will attempt to install a tested version of DCGM if it is not present on the worker nodes.
 However, this step is skipped if DCGM is already installed.
 In instances DCGM installed may be too old.

   This may cause the Nvidia exporter to fail.
-In this case it is recommended that DCGM be upgrade to atleast version 2.4.4.
+In this case it is recommended that DCGM be upgraded to atleast version 2.4.4.
   To view which exporters are running on a worker just run ```ps -eaf | grep python3```

 ## Troubleshooting ##

 1. For Managed Grafana (headless) deployment
     - Verify that the user managed identity is assigned to the VM resource.
-    - Verify the the prerequisite configure file (`Moneo/src/worker/publisher/config/managed_prom_config.json`) is configured correctly on each worker node.
+    - Verify the prerequisite configure file (`Moneo/src/worker/publisher/config/managed_prom_config.json`) is configured correctly on each worker node.
     - On the worker nodes verify functionality of prometheus agent remote write:
         - Check prometheus docker with `sudo docker logs prometheus | grep 'Done replaying WAL'` It will have the result like this: